build-on-aws/content/posts/practical-cloud-guide/migrate-a-sql-server-database-in-the-cloud/index.md

 mkdir D:\SQL_LOGS\SQL2022
 ```

-## Module 5: Restore the database from the backup file
+## Module 5: Restore the Database from the Backup File

 To restore the database from Powershell, use [Transact-SQL (T-SQL)](https://learn.microsoft.com/en-us/sql/t-sql/language-reference?view=sql-server-ver16), a Microsoft version of SQL.
 The cmdsql utility lets you use T-SQL commands against SQL Server.
 Save the following script to a file in the C:\backup directory and name it `restore_database.sql`, use notepad or an editor of your choice.